lemonpeu/pomodoro-app/README.md

 > Personal notes: I will not be using frontendmentor design for now.
 But I wil implement the functionality.

+## Board
+You can see future features here: https://github.com/users/lemonpeu/projects/2/views/1

 ## Getting Started